MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 **Torn Between Dimensions**

-: Inflicted on a random player when a player stands on a correct plate if no other players are Torn Between Dimensions.
+: {% capture description_status_torn %} Inflicted on a random player when a player stands on a correct plate if no other players are Torn Between Dimensions.
 Allows them to stand on translucent platforms.
 Draws aggro on all bosses.
 Suppresses all abilities besides Movement Abilities.
 Inflicts both a disarm and forced third person camera.
 If a player dies while inflicted with Torn, it is immediately reapplied to another player.
 Has a lower targeting priority on players standing on plates.
-Turns the afflicted player's screen monochrome and changes their color scheme and texture to look more like the Taken.
+Turns the afflicted player's screen monochrome and changes their color scheme and texture to look more like the Taken. {% endcapture %} {{description_status_torn}}

 ### Interactables

 **Piece of the Blightguard**

-: Looks like Toland.
+: {% capture description_entity_piece_of_the_blightguard %}Looks like Toland.
 Spawns on a translucent platform above the arena.
-Replaced with a Brand Claimer when two have been collected.
+Replaced with a Brand Claimer when two have been collected.{% endcapture %} {{ description_entity_piece_of_the_blightguard }}

 **Brand Claimer**

-: Spawns on a translucent platform above the arena when two pieces of the Blightguard have been obtained.
-Grants a status effect of the same name.
+: {% capture description_entity_brand_claimer_daughters %}Spawns on a translucent platform above the arena when two pieces of the Blightguard have been obtained.
+Grants a status effect of the same name.{% endcapture %}{{ description_entity_brand_claimer_daughters }}

 **Plates**